piotrsoltysiak/todo-list-clean-arch/README.md

     }
     ```

-In case when we are unable to maintain contract tests using dedicated framework, we should follow the same test flow, and only replace test framework with custom one able to produce the same signal as expected on production.
+In case when we are unable to maintain contract tests using dedicated framework, we should follow the same test flow, and only replace test framework with custom one able, to produce the same signal as expected on production.

-Thanks to testing the inbound adapters in isolation and mocking single bean (application facade) the execution time of those tests should
+Thanks to testing the inbound adapters in isolation and mocking single bean (application facade) the exeuction time should be close to the spring-slice-context bootstrap time (approx. few seconds).

 ​